orcmid/nfoTools/docs/notes/N070801/index.md

 information processing.

 It doesn't seem possible to eliminate toolcraft.
-Instead, here are tutorials and documentation that supports initial experience and self-guided exploration of some popular toolcraft.
+Instead, here are tutorials and documentation that support initial experience and self-guided exploration of some popular toolcraft.
 In seeing the principles behind a few toolcrafts, you may find it easier to recognize and teach yourself other ones.
 Here are the main topics identified so far.
 You'll quickly notice that nfoWare has